 Open Circle Jewish Learning 20s and 30s /Eser brings together small groups of curious, engaged learners with exceptional educators to dive into an array of compelling topics and practices.

 Find meaning in Jewish sources of wisdom through approachable conversations in living rooms, synagogues, and community centers throughout the Greater Boston Area.
 Open Circle Jewish Learning themes include:

 Politics and history

 Texts and traditions

 We also welcome the opportunity to partner with individuals and organizations throughout Greater Boston to offer tailored young adult experiences.
-Bring seven friends and pick a theme or topic, and we’ll find a facilitator and provide texts to enrich your Jewish journey!
+Bring eight friends and pick a theme or topic, and we’ll find a facilitator and provide texts to enrich your Jewish journey!

 We welcome participants from all religious, political, gender, and economic backgrounds.
 No prior formal Jewish education or knowledge of Hebrew is required.
 Past participants include secular and religious Jews from a variety of movements, and non-Jews, including partners in interfaith relationships, and those considering going through conversion.